iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

 ## Upcoming release (March X, 2019)

 * Improvements:
+    + New option `Trusted clients` in mail server profile page, under tab `Settings`.
+You can list all trusted IP addresses or CIDR networks here, they will be whitelisted by few components:
+        - Postfix: parameter `mynetworks` in `/etc/postfix/main.cf`
+        - iRedAPD: parameter `MYNETWORKS` in `/opt/iredapd/settings.py`
+        - Fail2ban: parameter `ignoreip` in `/etc/fail2ban/ignoreip.local`
     + Backup OpenLDAP data with option `-o ldif-wrap=no`, to avoid break long line to multiple lines.
 The dumped LDIF file is easier to work with `grep` and other command line tools.